Skip to Content

 It is important to note that the Graduate Certificate in Teaching English as an Additional Language is not a 'start-up' course in TESOL/TEAL, but is designed to enhance ongoing teaching of experienced practitioners.

 For general entry requirements see Massey University entry requirements.

 The programme is designed for part-time study, so it is not possible to take all four courses in one semester.
-The suggested course order is to take the two electives first, followed by the two compulsory courses.
+The suggested course order is as follows:

 If you would like to find out more about individual course requirements, please use our Course search

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates

 We can't tell you the exact cost until you have chosen your courses, as the tuition fees you pay each year vary depending on the courses you choose.
 There will also be compulsory non-tuition fees you have to pay in addition to your tuition fees.
 For some courses there may be other charges for things such as study resources, software, trips and contact workshops.